Harry Crosby: Polly and Harry marry

 On September 9, 1922, Crosby and Polly were married in the Municipal Building in New York City, and two days later they reboarded the RMS Aquitania and moved with her children to Paris.
 There, they joined the Lost Generation of expatriate Americans disillusioned by the loss of life in World War I and the moral and social values of their parents' generation.
 Crosby continued his work at Morgan, Harjes et Cie, the Morgan family's bank in Paris.
-They found an apartment at 12, Quai d'Orléans overlooking the Seine, on the exclusive Île Saint-Louis, and Polly would don her red bathing suit and row Crosby down the Seine in his dark business suit, formal hat, umbrella, and briefcase to the Place de la Concorde, where he would walk the last few blocks to the bank on Place Vendôme.
-As she rowed back home, Polly, who was well endowed, would enjoy whistles, jeers, and waves from workmen.
+They found an apartment at 12, Quai d'Orléans overlooking the Seine, on the exclusive Île Saint-Louis, and Polly donned her red bathing suit and rowed Crosby down the Seine in his dark business suit, formal hat, umbrella, and briefcase to the Place de la Concorde, where he walked the last few blocks to the bank on Place Vendôme.
+As she rowed back home, Polly, who was well endowed, enjoyed whistles, jeers, and waves from workmen.
 She said the exercise was good for her breasts.

 After their first year in Paris, Polly shipped her children off to boarding schools in Gstaad.
 At the end of 1923, Crosby quit Morgan, Harjes et Cie and devoted himself to the life of a poet, and later, publisher.

 Life as expatriates

 Both of them were attracted to the bohemian lifestyle of the artists gathering in Montparnasse.
 Even by the wild standards of Paris in the 1920s, Crosby was in a league of his own.
 The couple lived a hedonistic and decadent life, including an open marriage and numerous affairs.
 They drank "oceans of champagne" and used opium, cocaine, and hashish.
-They wrote a mutual suicide pact, and carried cremation instructions with them.
+They wrote a mutual suicide pact and carried cremation instructions with them.